MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

     _Adjusting the drone's throttle_

 1. Continue adjusting the throttle to control your descent.
 Since fuel is a limited resource, you need to practice with the throttle and find a mission profile that enables you to land without running out of fuel.
 Get it right and you'll be notified that the Eagle has landed.
 Remember: when altitude reaches zero, you **must have a descent rate of 5 meters per second or less** or else you will crash.

+	> Observe that when you crash, the background scenery shakes.
+That is accomplished using [Xamarin Forms animations](https://blog.xamarin.com/creating-animations-with-xamarin-forms/).
+Check out the ```ShakeLandscapeAsync``` method added to the solution in Exercise 4, Step 4 to see how it works.

     ![Success!](Images/app-landed.png)